-I love it because it tastes incredible (obviously) and that you can throw it together very quickly if you’re using leftover cooked shredded chicken, jarred pesto and store-bought pizza dough.
+I love it because it tastes incredible (obviously) and that you can throw it together very quickly if you’re using leftover cooked shredded chicken, prepared pesto and store-bought pizza dough.

 Did you know?
 It’s SO EASY to shred cooked boneless chicken breasts using your mixer with the paddle attachment.
 It’s recommended to shred the chicken breasts while they’re warm or hot because they shred much easier.
 Cold chicken breasts are much harder to shred and might harm your mixer.

+This is a great way to recycle leftover chicken and has been a favorite of mine for several years.
 I used a 12-inch pizza pan for this recipe.
 Adjust the ingredients for smaller or larger pan sizes and to your liking.

-- 1 (13.8-ounce) tube refrigerated pizza dough
+- 1 (13.8 ounce) tube refrigerated pizza dough

-- ¼ cup prepared basil pesto (more or less, to taste)
+- ¼ cup prepared basil pesto more or less, to taste

 - 1 cup cooked shredded chicken

-- 2-1/2 cups shredded mozzarella cheese, divided
+- 2 ½ cups shredded mozzarella cheese divided

-- 1 Roma tomato, thinly sliced
+- 1 Roma tomato thinly sliced

-- ¼ cup loosely packed fresh julienned or chopped basil
+- ¼ cup fresh julienned or chopped basil loosely packed

-- Optional: Grated parmesan cheese for topping
+- Grated Parmesan cheese for topping optional

 - Remove from oven and spread pesto sauce over crust, leaving about an inch on the edge of crust.
 Top with 2 cups of the shredded cheese, cooked chicken and tomatoes.
 Sprinkle the remaining ½ cup of shredded cheese evenly over pizza.

-- Sprinkle with basil and parmesan cheese, if desired.
+- Sprinkle with basil and Parmesan cheese, if desired.